 The Mid Hill Wind Farm is located mainly on forestry land in Fetteresso Forest south west of Aberdeen.
 Construction of the 25 Siemens 2.3 MW wind turbine generators started late 2012 and was completed in 2014 giving a total capacity of 57.5 MW.
 The rotor diameter is 93 m and the height of the towers are 78.5m.

-In addition to the wind turbines the site will have a metering and transformer building, operations centre, underground cables, temporary construction compound, access and site tracks and associated infrastructure.
+In addition to the wind turbines, the site has a metering and transformer building, operations centre, underground cables, access and site tracks.

 The turbines will be maintained under a contract with Siemens.
 Each turbine is monitored 24 hours a day seven days a week and any maintenance are carried out by specially trained and qualified technicians.
 As well as maintaining the turbines for safety and energy production the on-site team are responsible for monitoring the local ecology such as water tables, stream water quality and maintaining the natural plant and animal life around the wind farm.